Algebraic approximation and the decomposition theorem for K\"ahler Calabi-Yau varieties: Reminder on the Douady space

 For a proper morphism $f:\sX\to S$ of complex spaces we denote by $\scrD(\sX/S) \to S$ the relative Douady space constructed by Pourcin \cite{Pou69}, who generalized the work of Douady \cite{Dou66} to the relative situation.
 Let us denote by $\ol\scrD_q(\sX/S)\subset \scrD(\sX/S)$ the union of all irreducible components whose general element parametrizes a pure dimensional reduced subspace of dimension $q$.
 Let $\scrB_q(\sX/S)$ be the relative Barlet space of dimension $q$ cycles in the fibers of $f$, see \cite[Théorème 5]{Bar75}.
 By \cite[Théorème 8]{Bar75}, there is a morphism of complex spaces

 where $(\ol\scrD_q(\sX/S))_\red$ denotes the reduction of $\ol\scrD_q(\sX/S)$.

 \begin{remark} As the following example shows, pure dimensionality is not an open property.
-The Hilbert scheme $H=\Hilb^{3n+1}(\P^3)$ is a union $H=H'\cup H''$ where $H'$ and $H''$ are smooth and irreducible (of dimension $12$, $15$ respectively) and intersect transversally with $\dim H'\cap H'' = 11$, see the main theorem of \cite{PS85}.
+The Hilbert scheme $H=\Hilb^{3n+1}(\P^3)$ of closed subschemes of $\P^3$ with Hilbert polynomial $p(n)=3n+1$ is a union $H=H'\cup H''$ where $H'$ and $H''$ are smooth and irreducible (of dimension $12$, $15$ respectively) and intersect transversally with $\dim H'\cap H'' = 11$, see the main theorem of \cite{PS85}.
 Generically, $H'$ parametrizes twisted cubics and $H''$ parametrizes plane cubics in $\P^3$ union an additional point.
 Both may degenerate to a singular plane cubic with an embedded point at a singularity.
 In particular, elements of $H'\cap H''$ are pure dimensional (with embedded points) while the general element of $H''$ is not. \end{remark}

 Fujiki has obtained important properness results about the Douady and the Barlet space.
 These results are fairly comprehensive for Kähler morphisms.
 We need however a slight generalization to weakly Kähler morphisms.
 Following \cite{Bin83i} we call a morphism $\sX \to S$ \emph{weakly Kähler} if for any $s_0\in S$, there exists a neighborhood $S^\circ\subset S$ of $S$ and a smooth $(1,1)$-form $\theta$ on $\sX^\circ:=\sX \times_S S^\circ$ such that for all $s\in S^\circ$, the restriction $\theta|_{X^\circ_s}$ is a Kähler form.
 Here, $X^\circ_s$ is the fiber at $s$ of $\sX^\circ \to S^\circ$.
 See \cite[Example~3.9]{Bin83ii} for an example attributed to Deligne showing that a deformation of a Kähler manifold need not be a Kähler morphism.